rostrhamus (from rostrum, beak, and hamus, hook) sociabilis (sociable, gregarious)

 Winter Garden, Florida – Newton Park on Lake Apopka

-I traveled to Orlando with a group from my work for the Children’s Pastors’ Conference.
+I traveled to Orlando with a group from my work for a conference.
 In a moment of weakness, I decided not to stay an extra day to bird.
 Instead, I’d get up early one morning and drive half an hour north to the Lake Apopka Wildlife Drive where I had a very good chance of seeing four lifers.
 But then I realized that would only give me about 40 minutes to bird before I had to leave to get back to the first session of the conference.
 I pretty much gave up on birding.
-But then my boss, Cynthia, greeted me one morning by giving me permission to skip the first session on Wednesday.
+But then my boss greeted me one morning by giving me permission to skip the first session on Wednesday.
 That meant I’d have two hours to bird.
 I started getting excited again—until I did some research and found out the wildlife drive is only open on weekends.
 I sighed and looked for a plan B.

 I found Newton Park, a small strip of lawn and playgrounds on the edge of the lake in the town of Winter Garden.
 The whole park is maybe 15 acres, all of it groomed.
 But the lake is shallow and weedy and local birders regularly reported a large number of birds.
 One of these was a Snail Kite, which would be a lifer.
 With a chance at a second lifer nearby (next post) it seemed worth my while.
 I rented an economy car from the Enterprise booth in the hotel I was staying at.
 Or at least I thought I did.
 When I went to pick it up, I discovered that I’d stupidly made the reservation for the following week.
 The kind young woman behind the desk explained to me that they don’t keep cars there.
 When someone makes a reservation, they order a car from the airport Enterprise.
 But they did happen to have a pickup, and they would give it to me for my economy car rate.
 Which was very nice of them.